Can you use a virtual mailbox to get state residency?

 You can still use your mail forwarding address as your mailing address, but it’s a good idea to have a physical address also known as proof of address because you could wake up and have your accounts frozen!

-If you don’t have a home address (friends, family) or physical office you can check out TruResidence, which solves this issue.
+If you don’t have a home address (friends, family) you can check out TruResidence as a possible solution.